Start with the Assessment

 | Next renewal negotiation | Required | None |

 The gap at the end of the contract: approximately $3.5M.
-And you're still paying the ransom — plus a $550/user/month Agentforce 1 seat upgrade, plus Data Cloud infrastructure, plus per-conversation and per-action fees, for the AI that's supposed to replace it.
+And you're still paying the ransom, plus a $550/user/month premium AI seat upgrade, plus a required data-infrastructure tier, plus per-conversation and per-action fees, for the AI that's supposed to replace it.

 The Pattern

-Einstein 1 at $500/user/month and Agentforce 1 at $550/user/month are the premium tiers — on top of Data Cloud as required agent infrastructure ($65K–$175K/year typical) and per-conversation or per-action usage fees.
+Premium AI seat tiers run $500–$550/user/month, on top of a required data-infrastructure tier ($65K–$175K/year typical) and per-conversation or per-action usage fees.
 The pitch: you need AI to stay competitive.
 The reality: you're paying for AI layered on top of infrastructure you've already overpaid for.

 The renewal conversation is a sales conversation.
 The person across the table is compensated to maximize contract value, not to tell you whether it's worth it.